-- Talk or sing lullaby seeing your cats.
-Don’t stare directly in their eyes as it may cause aggression in them.
+Talk or sing a lullaby seeing your cats.
+Don’t stare directly into their eyes as it may cause aggression in them.

-- Cat love kneading surface.
+Cat loves kneading surfaces.
 Offer them one by purchasing the Best Friend’s kneading cozy cuddler.
 It offers them a breathable warmth that creates a sense of security for better sleep and reduces their stress and anxiety.
 Eventually, they will purr very softly.

 Whether your cats purr or not, it does not matter.
 It is vital they feel comfortable and relaxed.
 You can encourage them to purr by giving a love tap on their back and trying to communicate with them.
 We are sure one day or the other, at least for your sake, they are going to purr at you.